Paul Allen’s will sheds little light on what will happen to estate

 Allen’s six-page will was filed with King County on Oct.
 24, the same day his sister, Jody Allen, announced she was designated the executor and trustee of his estate.

 Allen died Oct.
 15 at age 65 from complications of non-Hodgkin lymphoma.
-The Microsoft co-founder operated a lengthy list of business and philanthropic initiatives that helped shape the Puget Sound region, including owning the Seattle Seahawks, donating significantly to the arts community and scientific research, and running the multifaceted Vulcan Inc., which reshaped the real estate landscape of South Lake Union.
+The Microsoft co-founder operated a lengthy list of business and philanthropic initiatives that helped shape the Puget Sound region, including owning the Seattle Seahawks, donating significantly to the arts community and scientific research, and running the multifaceted Vulcan Inc., which reshaped the real-estate landscape of South Lake Union.

 The will puts his assets into a 25-year-old living trust, where their disposition is not expected to be made public.
 Forbes has estimated his wealth at $20 billion.